Opposites – A contrario

 Milton, Paradise Lost, [1667], Book VI, 498-501; (My italics) [1].

-In the preceding cases, the topos is quite easy to apply, because it operates on an elementary linguistic structure “A is B” (as in previous cases), easily transformed into “Not-A is not-B”.
+In the preceding cases, the topos is quite easy to apply, because it operates on the basic linguistic structure “A is B” (as in the previous cases), which can be easily transformed into “Non A is non B”.

-The topos is also easy to identify, when the final formulation of the argumentation “A is B, then non-A is non-B”, leaves the topical relation transparent.
+The topos is also easy to identify, when the final formulation of the argumentation “A is B, therefore not-A is not-B”, makes the relationship between the opposites transparent.

 In other cases, the topos is more deeply embedded in the discourse, and its perception and reconstruction are more complex.
-In all cases, simple or complex, an argument is needed to show that such and such a passage corresponds to such and such a type of argument, S. Waste; Type of argument.
-For example, how can we decide if the following passage is structured by the topos of opposites (corresponds to an occurrence of the topos of the opposites)?
+In all cases, simple or complex, an argument is needed to show that a given passage corresponds to such and such a specific type of argument, see waste; argument scheme.
+For example, how can we decide whether the following passage is structured by the topos of opposites (i.e., corresponds to an occurrence of the topos of opposites)?

-It took billions of years and ideal conditions before humans appeared on the planet, maybe one global warming will be enough to make it disappear
+It took billions of years and ideal conditions before humans appeared on the planet, maybe one global warming will be enough to make it disappear.
+(Original formulation)

-This is clearly an inferential structure, progressing from a categorical assertion about the past to a restricted assertion about the future:
+This is clearly an inferential structure, moving from a categorical statement about the past to a restricted statement about the future:

 E1, maybe E2

-The corresponding Toulminian structure is « Data, SO, Modal, Claim« .
-The two connected statements have the same structure, and express consecutions.
-This parallelism augurs well for an occurrence of the topos of the opposites.
+The corresponding Toulminian structure is « Data, SO, Modal, Claim. » The two related statements have the same structure, and express consecutions.
+This parallelism bodes well for the occurrence of the topos of the opposites.

-Do these C and R contain opposite predications on opposite subjects?
+Do these C and R contain opposite predications about opposite subjects?

-it took B before A = B has been necessary for A
+It took B before A = B was necessary for A.

-The contraries are to be looked for not on a simple predicative structure, but on the two parallel structures “C [results in] R”.
+The opposites are not to be sought in a simple predicative structure, but rather in the two parallel structures, “C [results in] R”.
 The results R1 and R2 are clearly opposites:

 Are their respective conditions in the same relationship?
-Condition C2one global warming” cannot be self-evidently opposed to condition C1it took billions of years and ideal conditions”.
-Nonetheless, their argumentative orientations are clearly opposed.
+Condition C2,one global warming” cannot be self-evidently opposed to condition C1,it took billions of years and ideal conditions.”
+Nevertheless, their argumentative orientations are clearly opposed:

 (i) C1, it took billions of years and ideal conditions before

-billions of years is oriented towards conclusions like “that’s a long time
+Billions of years leads to conclusions like “that’s a long time

-— ideal conditions is oriented towards conclusions like “it’s rare, difficult to obtain
+— ideal conditions leads to conclusions like “it’s rare, difficult to obtain

-— The construction “it takes X to Y” is oriented towards “it’s a lot”.
+— The construction “it takes X(time) to do Y” is oriented toward “it’s a lot (of time)”.

-These three orientations converge to give rise to the global inference “this is a very complex process”.
+These three orientations converge to give rise to the global conclusion, “This is a very complex process.

-— the determiner “one” is oriented towards unicity, “just one”, and simplicity;
+— The determiner “one” is oriented towards uniqueness, “just one”, and simplicity.

 If this reconstruction is acceptable, then the following argumentative structure is attributed to the discourse: